Daniel-KM/StandardFlossPhysicalRTAPlugin/README.md

 Furthermore, it uses a pseudo-code for the Primo Common API, that is needed to make the plugin works, but whose binary, source and full documentation are not freely available.
-In pratice, the virtual RTAplugin has been developed from the partial informations published on the [RTA page] of Primo™.
+In practice, the virtual RTAplugin has been developed from the partial informations published on the [RTA page] of Primo™.

-So this is a beta realease.
-All discribed features work, but have not been checked on a live system.
+So this is a beta release.
+All described features work, but have not been checked on a live system.
 A final release will be published as soon as a true access to  the Primo API will be available (at least the binary).

-Note for developers: because the public documentation of the closed and proprietary API  of Primo™ is incomplete (even the version of Java used by Primo™ is unknown, not publicly available and forbidden to be sought), some checks, loops, structures, imports, etc. may be useless or not exactly or optimally integrated.
+Note for developers: because the public documentation of the closed and proprietary API  of Primo™ is incomplete (even the version of Java used by Primo™ (1.6) is unknown, not publicly available and forbidden to be sought), some checks, loops, structures, imports, etc. may be useless or not exactly or optimally integrated.

 Finally, main of the code is not specific to ILS-DI.
 In fact, the plugin creates